SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 procedures;
 - CAUV Database
 - CAUV Web Map
-- CAUV From Application
+- CAUV Form Application

 These methods combined will have the following affect on the current workflow;
 - Provide land owners easy access to their CAUV Values.
 - Reduce the number of incorrectly keyed applications.
-- Reduce the number of applications mailed back due to errors on the form.
+- Reduce the number of applications mailed back to land owners due to needed corrections on the form.
-- Easily identify errors in either the submission or the database.
+- Easily identify errors in either the application or the database.
 - Easily identify applications that were never submitted to the office.

 ### CAUV Database

 The CAUV database is a SQL database of each property's CAUV agricultural-use acreages and gross income.
+[SQLite](https://sqlite.org/index.html) was used as the database engine since the database can be stored in a common network filesystem that multiple users to access without the need of a dedicated database server.
+SQLite is also the recommended database system of the Library of Congress for storing data.

-These values were derived from 2019's submitted Renewal Applications, and then compared to Agricultural Land values already in IasWorld's AG Land table.
+A database of specifically CAUV related information had never been built, so current records were derived from 2019's Renewal Applications.
+Overall, the reported acreages are accurate but not very precise, meaning small changes in almost every application needed to be made.
+To do this, the records were compared to Agricultural Land values already in IasWorld's AG Land table.
 This allowed errors to be easily identified and corrected.

 AG Land has the following fields;